 If needed, you can use code annotations to customize the way ReSharper inspects your code.

 ReSharper helps you resolve most of the discovered code issues automatically.
 All you need is to press Alt+Enter when the caret is on a code issue highlighted in the editor and check the suggested quick-fixes.

 ReSharper also provides features that do not detect code issues automatically, but rather allow you to find potential problems yourself by deeper investigation of the code.
 For instance, you can study call chains and find origin and destinations of a specific value.
 For more information on these features, see the Code exploration section.

 Type dependency analysis

 ReSharper allows you to visually study how types depend on each other in your solution.
-In the type dependency diagram, you can add any number of types from different projects or compiled assemblies and visualize different kinds of dependencies between them.
-For more information, see Exploring Type Dependency Diagram
+You can add any number of types from different projects or compiled assemblies to the type dependency diagram and study different kinds of dependencies between them.
+For more information, see Explore type dependency diagram

 Project dependency analysis